Shari Lewis: If you're into fun, and you love to play...

 - Which wasn't the problem; the problem was that there was already a planet with that name.

-- "Shaggy Dog" Story: During the song "It's Not Fair!", Shari buys a bag of jellybeans for Lamb Chop and Charlie Horse, divides the jellybeans so the two of them get the exact same number, then (at Lamb Chop's request) makes sure they also have the same number of red jellybeans.
+- "Shaggy Dog" Story: During the "It's Not Fair!" segment created for the Kids For Character video, Shari buys a bag of jellybeans for Lamb Chop and Charlie Horse, divides the jellybeans so the two of them get the exact same number, then (at Lamb Chop's request) makes sure they also have the same number of red jellybeans.
 Near the end of the song, Lamb Chop and Charlie admit to Shari that they don't even like eating jellybeans.

 - Totally Radical: Charlie Horse is regularly dressed in a colorful 1990s "hip-hop" outfit.
 For that matter, the show's theme song always begins with the main characters essaying a rap.